lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     11 atom types
     (...)

-.. container:: justify

-    Additional *mass* and *pair_coeff* lines
-    must also be added to the parm file (be careful to use the appropriate units):
+Additional *mass* and *pair_coeff* lines must also be added to the parm file (be careful to use the appropriate units):

 ..  code-block:: lammps